Child Custody Attorney Carlsbad, CA

 When parents decide on a joint custody arrangement, both parties agree that they will consult in advance on important issues such as religion, education, healthcare, and recreation to ensure that these issues do not cause friction later.
 Benefits of this shared arrangement include greater freedom and flexibility in your schedule, such as for socialization.
 However, it can certainly take time and practice to implement rules and disciplinary measures that are consistent across both households.

 The key to making this system work is advance planning.
-Our mediation attorneys can help you and your co-parent build an agreement that outlines activities, establishes methods of sharing information, and provides tools for problem solving and addressing major decisions.
+Our Carlsbad child custody attorneys can help you and your co-parent build an agreement that outlines activities, establishes methods of sharing information, and provides tools for problem solving and addressing major decisions.

 The Custody Mediation Process

-Our mediation process is designed with three primary goals in mind:
+Our child custody mediation process is designed with three primary goals in mind:

 - To build a parenting plan, tailored to the family’s needs, that is in the best interests of the children